 I live in the outer reaches of the ever-expanding Dallas/Ft.
 Worth Metroplex in north Texas.
 This geographic term “DFW” just continues to grow and grow, but up north here we are still surrounded by farmland and ranches.
 Around here, it looks like an occasional housing addition, then a ranch, then a strip center, then more farmland and ranches.
 That breakup is what I like about the area.
 It’s still very much country and wide-open spaces.
 I am a good judge of what is rural, suburban and urban because I grew up in the thick, dense New York City area.
 Basically, I know city and I know country, and today’s cavalier, tossed around term “urban,” confuses me.
 So…what is urban combatives?

 So, there’s a new, small strip center in the cornfield near me.
 The first entry in this isolated small building was a place called Urban Nutrition.
-Brick wall, gaffiti, art sign.
+Brick wall, graffiti, art sign.
 That ubiquitous claw ripping through the brick art, too.
 Urban Nutrition is a big city name suggesting, well, what exactly?
 Real, inner city … ahhh…inner city eating?
 Inner city, muscle growth?
 Inner city…vitamins?
 What exactly does it mean, Mister Franchise Owner?
 Who is it supposed to attract?
 Because, last I read, and for some years now, urban areas were having trouble getting available fresh food and good nutrition.
+Food deserts!
 So…copying urban nutrition plan is not much of a goal.

 A photo of this store as we see it, with cows walking around it, in open fields, would capture the very dichotomy of that name in that place.
 “Wazzup, Farmer Jones?
 Howdy, neighbor!
 Learn how them inner city boys get real big and muscular?”
 (Wouldn’t you rather be a big strapping country boy?
 Eat fresh country food?)”